To be happier, healthier, to balance your equilibrium, cajole your brain and a healthy dose of vitamin D.

 - Active listening to your surroundings helps hearing other cyclists.
 Avoid using headphones.
 Nature emits such pretty sounds!

 - When properly equipped you will realize how pleasant walking in the winter can be.
 So pull out mittens, tuques, and scarves and come walk the pathway located on the west side of the trail in the Saint-Jérôme / Val-David sector Km (0,3 at km 44,6).
-IMPORTANT, never walk in the center of the trail and in classic ski rails;

 - Not allowed on the trail: Pets are not allowed except for guide and assistance dogs which are welcome;